 Is Macaroni and Cheese Bad for Dogs?

-Mac and cheese should not be a staple food for dogs because it is high in fat and sodium.
-Fat can cause dogs to become overweight, and sodium can lead to health problems like hypertension.
+It’s definitely not good.
+Mac and cheese is high in fat and sodium – fat can cause dogs to become overweight, and sodium can lead to health problems like hypertension.
 Dogs also don’t need as much calcium as mac and cheese provides, so they can end up with health issues like kidney stones if they eat too much of it.
 Pasta has a lot of carbohydrates, and some dogs just can’t handle so much gluten.
 It will make your furry buddy lethargic, lazy and bloating.
 So in general, can dogs eat mac and cheese?
 Only in small quantities!

 Harmful Mac and Cheese Ingredients